A judge’s unusual timing may keep Sarah Palin’s legal hopes alive

 Still, the judge offered to hold a joint phone conference “if any party feels there is any relief they seek” as a result of the jurors’ disclosure.

-Attorneys for Palin had earlier suggested they were likely appeal some aspects of the case.
+Attorneys for Palin had earlier suggested they were likely to appeal some aspects of the case.
 With the jurors’ disclosure, her road to a successful appeal might be a little easier, Harder said.

 Palin v.
 New York Times has been closely watched among journalists and legal professionals because of its potential to challenge the standards for winning a libel suit against a news outlet.
 Under a 1964 Supreme Court ruling, prominent people such as Palin must prove that a publication acted with “actual malice” — essentially, that it was out to get her — and with “reckless disregard” for the truth when it published a disputed statement.
 That sets a high bar that has largely protected publishers from paying out huge damages.